Home

 (1833-1890)

-Israel B. Murdock was born in 1833 in Preston County, WV, the son of John S. and Rebecca (Miner) Murdock.
-He was a veteran of the Civil War, and one of his letters home (seen here), dated Feb.
-5, 1863, is now in the custody of the National Archives.
+Israel B. Murdock was born in 1833 in Preston County, WV, the son of John Smart and Rebecca (Miner) Murdock.
+He was a veteran of the Civil War.

 A bird's eye view of Ironton, from a rare postcard

-During the Civil War, on April 22, 1861, Israel joined Company C of the 18th OH Volunteer Infantry.
-He served for 3 months, until Aug.
+Just two weeks after the Civil War erupted, on April 22, 1861, Israel joined Company C of the 18th Ohio Volunteer Infantry.
+He served for three months, until Aug.
 28, 1861.
-Just a few days after leaving the 18th Ohio, he joined Company B of the 2nd WV Cavalry, as a private.
-He later was promoted to sergeant major.
+Just a few days after leaving the 18th Ohio, he re-joined the army, assigned to Company B of the 2nd West Virginia Cavalry, as a private.
+He later was promoted to sergeant major and thence to captain.

 In the winter of 1862-1863, Israel was stationed at Fayetteville, WV.
 A friend recalled that Israel "caught a severe cold while on duty, which resulted in enlargement of the glands of the neck and throat, rendering him unfit for duty."
 He suffered from rheumatism so much that other friends, David and Howell Hopkins, "made him crutches to walk on."
 Yet another friend, Howell G. Hopkins, recalled that Israel "did not stay with us in the quarters and I had the impression that he was either at the hospital of the 9th Va.
 Infantry or at some private house.
 We were on detached duty at that time and had no regimental hospital of our own....
 One night during a ride to Raleigh Courthouse I remember he complained of severe pains brought on by the unusually cold and wet weather."

 During that time, he is known to have written a letter to his brother Thomas, describing his sickness.
-Thomas later forwarded the letter to his wife, who returned it to Saline, who later submitted it to the federal government.
+Thomas later forwarded the letter to his wife, who returned it to Israel's wife, who in turn submitted it to the federal government as proof of his ailment.
 The letter is seen here.

-In May 1863, Israel was stationed at Camp Pratt, located on the farm of Baylis G. and Helen (Huff) Farley in Malden, Kanawha County, WV.
+In May 1863, Israel was stationed at Camp Piatt, located on the farm of Baylis G. and Helen (Huff) Farley in Malden, Kanawha County, WV.
 He held the rank of first lieutenant.
-While at Camp Pratt, Israel met the Farley's daughter, Saline (1837-1925).
+While in camp, Israel met the Farleys' daughter, Saline (1837-1925).
 He was smitten with her, and in her words, "Our acquaintance resulted in a courtship and the courtship into marriage."
 She added that:

 The way I came to be married in Cincinnati was this.
 In company with my father about Feb.
 15, 1864 went to Cincinnati to make preparation for my wedding to come off some time later.
 But Mr. Murdock who was at home at the time in Ironton O. on sick leave ... hearing of me being in Cincinnati, came down and proposed immediate marriage.
 His proposition being accepted, and approved by my father, we were married.